FIFA World Cup 2026

 Brighton team news: No need to change

-There is no need for Brighton to make any changes to their side this weekend with Solly March the closest of their injured quintet to making a return to the first-team squad.
+There is no need for Brighton to make any changes to their side this weekend with Solly March the closest of their injured quintet to making a return to the first-team squad, although this weekend will come too soon.

 Centre-back Adam Webster is one of the other four players that are sidelined alongside the versatile James Milner and attacking duo Diego Gomez and Stefanos Tzimas.